larseggert/moderation/draft-ecahc-moderation.md

 {:aside}
 > TODO: Decide whether moderation rights remain also with WG chairs,
 > list admins, and others who currently have them, or whether all
 > moderation rights centralize with the moderator team.
-I somewhat
-> prefer the latter, since it'll be cleaner.

 ## Scope